w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ![bags list example 2](../assets/bags-list-example-2.png)

-If one decides to send staking rewards to the stash account and automatically bond them (i.e. compounding the staking rewards), the position within a bag does not change automatically.
+If one decides to send staking rewards to the stash account and automatically bond them (i.e. compounding the staking rewards), the position within a bag does not change.
 The same scenario applies to a slashing event, i.e., when a nominator gets slashed, their position within a bag does not change.
 This might result in a scenario where the node is in the wrong bag and needs to be placed in the right bag.
 To address this issue, any account on-chain can submit the